 - fever or infections

-- taking certain medicines, alcohol intake or withdrawal, or too much caffeine.
+- alcohol intake or withdrawal, or too much caffeine.

-Another cause of tremor which is more common than Parkinson’s often runs in families, and is also seen usually past the age of 50, is called benign essential tremor.
-The word ‘essential’ here relates to no cause, no other symptoms or no other associated neurological problem seen to exist with it.
+The most common cause of tremor (more common than Parkinson’s), which often runs in families and is also seen usually past the age of 50, like Parkinson’s, is called benign essential tremor.
+The word ‘essential’ here relates to no evident cause, no other symptoms, or no other associated neurological problem being seen to exist with the tremor.
 ‘Benign’ means not harmful or life-threatening.
-The characteristics of the tremor are:

 - Usually affects both sides together.